 For front-loading garages, the garage doors shall not comprise greater than forty-five percent (45%) of the width of the front elevation for a two (2) car garage and fifty percent (50%) for a three (3) car garage.

-Any front-loading garage that protrudes eight (8) feet or more in front of the front elevation shall feature at least one (1) window on the side of the garage nearest the front door.
+Any front-loading garage that protrudes eight (8) feet or more in front of the front elevation shall feature at least one (1) window, or architectural feature as approved by the ARC,on the side of the garage nearest the front door.
 This window shall not count towards any other window requirement.
 No front-loading garage shall protrude more than ten (10) feet in front of the front elevation of the home.
 Garage protrusion shall be measured by determining the distance between the farthest protruding façade of the garage and the widest portion of the front façade of the home.
 Any such garage shall also feature a minimum of eight (8) shrub plantings along the façade of the garage facing the side property line.

 Any side-load, courtyard-load, or rear-load garage shall feature a minimum of two (2) windows in the garage façade facing the street.
 These windows shall not count towards any other window requirement.